2024 Vermont Senate election

 The 2024 Vermont Senate election took place on November 5, 2024, as part of the biennial United States elections.
-The election coincided with elections for other offices including the U.S. Senate, U.S. House, Governor, and State House.
+The election coincided with elections for other offices including the U.S. President, U.S. Senate, U.S. House, Governor, and State House.
 State senators serve two-year terms in the Vermont Senate.
 Primary elections were held on August 13, 2024.

 Vermont voters elected all 30 state senators from 16 districts, with each district electing between one and three senators.
 Districts that elect more than one senator use plurality block voting; in districts that elect two senators, each voter can select up to two candidates on their ballot, and in districts that elect three senators, voters can select up to three candidates.
 Under Vermont's electoral fusion system, candidates can receive the nomination of more than one party, with all their nominations being listed on the ballot.

 Prior to the election, the Democrat–Progressive coalition held a 23-seat supermajority in the senate.
 In order to gain control of the chamber, Republicans either needed to flip nine seats in the senate, or flip eight seats and the office of lieutenant governor, which presides over the senate and acts as the tiebreaking vote.
 However, they only needed to flip four seats to end their opponents' supermajority.
-Ultimately, Republicans, aided by popular GOP governor Phil Scott campaigning for downballot Republican candidates harder than he had in previous years, flipped six seats in the state senate, thus successfully breaking the Democrats' supermajority, and requiring Republican support to overturn Phil Scott’s vetoes.
-The decline in Democratic showing was notable as they received less votes collectively in 2024, than the 2022 midterms.
+Ultimately, Republicans, aided by popular GOP governor Phil Scott campaigning for downballot Republican candidates harder than he had in previous years, flipped six seats in the state senate, thus successfully breaking the Democrats' supermajority, and requiring Republican support to overturn Phil Scott's vetoes.
+The decline in Democratic showing was notable as they received fewer votes collectively in 2024, than the 2022 midterms.